Midwest Living January February 2020 Recipes

 This exceedingly moist and rich (but so simple!) cake is all about chocolate and butter; if you can swing it, choose top-quality brands.

-This traditional Greek chicken soup made with egg, lemon and rice is rich and velvety, but also bright and refreshing thanks to a healthy dose of lemon juice.
+This traditional Greek chicken soup made with egg, lemon and orzo is rich and velvety, but also bright and refreshing thanks to a healthy dose of lemon juice.

 Peperonata with Potatoes and Egg